sevkioruc/docs/docs/example use cases/simple-rbac.md

 }
 ```

+Roles (relations) can be scoped with different kinds of entities.
+But for simplicity, we follow a multi-tenancy approach, which demonstrates each organization has its own roles.

 ### Actions

 Actions describe what relations, or relation’s relation can do, think of actions as entities' permissions.
 Actions defines who can perform a specific action in which circumstances.